jononovo/Agent213-v1-Rabbit/docs/ultra-simple-node-creation.md

 2. **Node Registry**: All nodes are automatically discovered and registered by the `unifiedNodeRegistry`.
 This handles validation, executor loading, and UI component discovery.

 3. **BaseNode Component**: All node UIs are built on the `BaseNode` component, which provides consistent behavior, styling, and interaction patterns.
+The BaseNode component offers extensive customization options including custom content, custom header/footer elements, and custom handles.

 4. **Component Hierarchy**:
    - `NodeContainer`: Wrapper providing consistent styling